 We had a very positive experience with Barker Cabinets, but it wasn’t without a couple of hiccups.
 When we were putting together the upper corner cabinet, we discovered that one of the pieces wasn’t cut correctly.
 Upon notifying Barker Cabinets, they remade that piece and shipped it promptly.
 In addition, one very small painted piece did not ship with our order.
 Before we even realized it, Barker Cabinets discovered the error and shipped it to us.
 Fortunately, we received it the day we needed it for installation.

-Whether through email or the Barker Forums, customer service answered our questions promptly and thoroughly.
+Although it was through email, Barker customer service answered our questions promptly and thoroughly.
 We are well pleased with the quality of their product and their service.

-If you have any questions about this Barker Cabinets review, please comment below or use the contact form to get in touch with me.
+If you have any questions about this Barker Cabinets review, please email me.
+I’m always happy to provide more clarity regarding our experience.